Tarpelite/tianyuc.github.io/index.md

 # About Me

-My name is Tianyu Chen (陈天宇), a second-year PhD student at ACT Lab of Beihang University (former BUAA), supervised by [Prof. Jianxin Li](http://act.buaa.edu.cn/lijx/index.html).
+My name is Tianyu Chen (陈天宇), a third-year PhD student at ACT Lab of Beihang University (former BUAA), supervised by [Prof. Jianxin Li](http://act.buaa.edu.cn/lijx/index.html).

 My research interests include domain adaptation, pre-trained models, and the privacy and security concerns in deep learning.

 You can contact me via tianyuc[at]buaa[dot]edu[dot]cn .

 ## Experience
+- **2022-Now**  Co-founder of [SeekThoughts](https://www.seekthought.com/)(Invested by YC China)
-- **2021-Now**  Research intern at Natural Language Computing group of Microsoft Research Asia, mentored by Shaohan Huang.
+- **2021-2022**  Research intern at Natural Language Computing group of Microsoft Research Asia, mentored by Shaohan Huang.
 - **2020-2021** Research intern at Sinovation Ventures.
 - **2020-2020** Visiting Student at National Supercomputing Center of Wuxi.
 - **2019-2020** Research intern at Natural Language Computing group of Microsoft Research Asia, mentored by Shaohan Huang.